 FEVER AND RASH

 Fever and rash in returned travelers are most often due to a viral infection.

-Chikungunya, a virus transmitted by a primarily day-biting Aedes mosquito, has recently caused major outbreaks of illness in southeast Africa, South Asia, the Americas, and the Caribbean (see Chapter 3, Chikungunya).
-Chikungunya fever is similar to dengue clinically, including the rash, although hemorrhage, shock, and death are not typical of chikungunya.
+Chikungunya, a virus transmitted by a primarily Aedes mosquito, has caused major outbreaks of illness in southeast Africa, South Asia, the Americas, and the Caribbean (see Chapter 3, Chikungunya).
+Chikungunya is similar to dengue clinically, including the rash, although hemorrhage, shock, and death are not typical of chikungunya.
 A major distinguishing feature is that arthritis or arthralgia is common with chikungunya (and may persist for months), whereas in dengue, myalgia is the major clinical feature.
 Similar to dengue, serologic tests are available.
 Treatment of the arthritis is with nonsteroidal anti-inflammatory drugs.

 Rocky Mountain spotted fever (RMSF), although uncommon in travelers, is an important cause of fever and rash because of its potential severity and the need for early treatment.
 This tickborne infection is found in the United States, Mexico, and parts of Central and South America.
-Most patients with RMSF develop a rash between the third and fifth days of illness.
+Most patients with RMSF develop a rash between the 3rd and 5th days of illness.
 The typical rash of RMSF begins on the ankles and wrists and spreads both centrally and to the palms and soles.
 The rash commonly begins as a maculopapular eruption and then becomes petechial, although in some patients it begins with petechiae.
 Doxycycline is the treatment of choice.

 The category of fever with rash is large, and providers caring for ill travelers should also consider the following diagnoses: enteroviruses, such as echovirus and coxsackievirus; hepatitis B virus; measles; Epstein-Barr virus; cytomegalovirus; typhus; leptospirosis; syphilis; and HIV.